-Bougainvillea has adapted to grow in full sunlight in its native South American environment which also helps to increases evaporation after rainfall and allows the soil to dry out efficiently, which contributes to the dryer soil conditions in which bougainvillea thrive.
+Bougainvillea has adapted to grow in full sunlight in its native South American environment which also helps to increase evaporation after rainfall and allows the soil to dry out efficiently, which contributes to the dryer soil conditions in which bougainvillea thrive.

 How to Fertilize Bougainvillea

-After a few years in the same pot the amount of flowers and the health of the foliage can reduce as the bougainvilleas roots have essentially used up the available nutrients in the pot.
-It is at this point that fertilizing your potted bougainvillea can stimulate and support the growth of flowers, foliage and vines.
+After a few years in the same pot, the amount of flowers and the health of the foliage can reduce as the bougainvilleas roots have essentially used up the available nutrients in the pot.
+It is at this point that fertilizing your potted bougainvillea can stimulate and support the growth of flowers, foliage, and vines.

-I have seen the best results when using a half strength liquid all purpose fertilizer in the Spring (after the threat of cold weather and frost has passed) feeding once per week until the middle of July.
+I have seen the best results when using a half-strength liquid all-purpose fertilizer in the Spring (after the threat of cold weather and frost has passed) feeding once per week until the middle of July.

 It is important to stop feeding in the Summer as fertilizer can stimulate softer lush growth which is particularly susceptible to damage from cold snaps.